If Your Eye Is Twitching, Here’s What It Could Mean

 - Nutrition problems

 “Very rarely, eye twitching can be a sign of certain brain and nerve disorders,” says Dr. Hardik Soni, MD, Founder and Medical Director of Ethos Spa.
 “But then the twitch is accompanied by other signs and symptoms.
 Look for medical help if the twitching persists for a long time (one to three weeks), twitching occurs in other parts of the face, and the eyes are red, swollen, or have a discharge.”
-(Find out what your eye colour might reveal about your health and personality.)

 How to stop your eye from twitching?